jpancoast-kenzan/spinnaker-terraform/README.md

 With a working pipeline, all you should have to do is go to the 'Package_example_app' job on jenkins and build it.
 The Spinnaker pipeline will be trigged, an AMI baked, and an ASG deployed with a Load Balancer.

-# Destroying the spinnaker VPC
+# Destroying the Spinnaker VPC
 Before running terraform destroy, you need to execute several manual steps to destroy the VPC that was created
-* Terminate any instances that were created by spinnaker.
-* Delete any ASGs that were created by spinnaker
+* Delete any ASGs that were created by Spinnaker.
+This should also terminate any instances created by Spinnaker.
-* Delete any Load Balancers that were created by spinnaker
+* Delete any Load Balancers that were created by Spinnaker
-* Delete any Launch Configurations that were created by spinnaker
+* Delete any Launch Configurations that were created by Spinnaker

 If you do not do the previous steps terraform will not be able to completely destroy the VPC.